 How Much Does Database Recovery Cost?

 Database recovery pricing is based on the physical condition of the drive, not the database engine.
 The database repair phase is included at no additional cost.
+Pricing follows five tiers from a simple file copy to a head swap on a mechanically failed drive.
 Drives in RAID arrays are priced per member drive.

 Simple Copy